Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Structure theorem of extra tame maps

-\begin{cor} No component of $S_0$, $\Sper$ or $\Sinf$ is a strip. \end{cor} \begin{proof} Since by construction every component of $\Sper$ and $\Sinf$ contains an essential (possibly peripheral) curve, if there is a strip, it must be a component of $S_0$.
+\begin{proof} Since by construction every component of $\Sper$ and $\Sinf$ contains an essential (possibly peripheral) curve, if there is a strip, it must be a component of $S_0$.
 But by construction, a strip can arise only if a component of $\Sper$ or $\Sinf$ is self-adjacent, which is impossible by Lemma \ref{lem:no-self-adjacent}.\qedhere \end{proof}

 The next result is a description of the possible components of $S_0$.

 \begin{lemma} The following are the topological possibilities for a component $X$ of $S_0$: